 Designed to facilitate the setting of consistent housing and jobs targets, the EEFM provides a set of baseline forecasts prepared by a leading independent forecasting house (Cambridge Econometrics) for the East of England region and sub-regions (counties, unitaries and district authorities), the East Midlands and South East regions, and the Greater Cambridge Greater Peterborough, Hertfordshire, New Anglia, South East and South East Midlands LEP areas.
 The EEFM also provides a means of generating alternative scenarios.

 For more information about the EEFM, including how to commission your own scenarios, contact firstname.lastname@example.org.

-April 2017: A new note by Neil McDonald discusses how the EEFM can be used to estimate the number of homes needed to support economic growth.
+An April 2017 note by Neil McDonald discusses how the EEFM can be used to estimate the number of homes needed to support economic growth.

 The EEFM was developed by Oxford Economics to project economic, demographic and housing trends in a consistent fashion.
 The Autumn 2014 baseline forecasts – grouped by both area and variable – are still available.
 The EEFM 2014 forecasts were prepared by Oxford Economics.

 An employment land module was added to the EEFM in 2014.
 The Autumn 2014 baseline land use forecasts are also available.

 An alternative scenario – Eurozone deflation scenario – is now available.
 The Eurozone deflation scenario – available by area and variable – is a lower growth scenario which assumes a weaker UK outlook caused by a period of Eurozone deflation.